Accademia Fiorentina

 The Accademia Fiorentina was a philosophical and literary learned academy established in Florence in the Republic of Florence during the Italian Renaissance.
 It was active from 1540 to 1783.

 History

-The Accademia Fiorentina was founded in Florence on 1 November 1540 as the Accademia degli Umidi, or "academy of the wet ones", in contrast to – or parody of – the name of the recentlyfounded Accademia degli Infiammati, or "academy of the burning ones", of Padova.
+The Accademia Fiorentina was founded in Florence on 1 November 1540 as the Accademia degli Umidi, or "academy of the wet ones", in contrast to – or parody of – the name of the recentlyfounded Accademia degli Infiammati, or "academy of the burning ones", of Padua.
 The twelve founding members were Baccio Baccelli, Bartolomeo Benci, Pier Fabbrini, Paolo de Gei, Antonfrancesco Grazzini, Gismondo Martelli, Niccolò Martelli, Giovanni Mazzuoli, Cynthio d'Amelia Romano, Filippo Salvetti, Michelangelo Vivaldi and Simon della Volta.
 Within a few months of its foundation, on 25 March 1541, the academy changed its name to Accademia Fiorentina, in accordance with the wishes of Cosimo I de' Medici.

 In 1783, by order of Grand Duke Pietro Leopoldo, the Accademia Fiorentina was merged, together with the Accademia degli Apatisti and the Accademia della Crusca, into the new Accademia Fiorentina Seconda.